DNA64/SuperHakchi/README.md

 **Update:**
 This guide assuming you're using using the Official Hakchi2 Web Installer, not a modified version.
 Please keep this in mind when having issues.
+Also as progress continues so quickly some parts of this guide may become outdated or no longer required.
+I will do my best to continue updating this guide.

 ### Installing a custom kernel on your SNES Classic for ftp access
 1. Download, Install and Launch Hakchi2 2.18 using the 2.17d [hakchi2_web_installer.exe](https://github.com/ClusterM/hakchi2/releases).